Southall Waterside trades lorries for barges to reduce disruption

 Developers behind an 88-acre regeneration project on a former Southall gasworks site are making use of the Grand Union Canal in a bid to reduce the impact on Ealing's roads.

-Southall Waterside is set to be one of the capital's largest regeneration developments, creating homes for nearly 10,000 people alongside a new business and leisure hub.
+Southall Waterside is set to be one of the capital's largest regeneration developments , creating homes for nearly 10,000 people alongside a new business and leisure hub.

 The former gasworks site in Southall will also host new community buildings and over 40 acres of public open space, which will include two brand new parks, according to developer Berkeley Group.